XEN vs KVM

 KVM is embedded in Linux so what Linux contains, KVM has it too.
 KVM is preferable because of its features like hardware support, security, storage, memory management, performance and scalability, live migration, scheduling and resource control, higher prioritization and lower latency.

 To answer the question raised above, Xen is better than KVM in terms of virtual storage support, high availability, enhanced security, virtual network support, power management, fault tolerance, real-time support, and virtual CPU scalability.
-KVM is technologically stellar and contains some high quality uses but is still inferior to KVM.
+KVM is technologically stellar and contains some high quality uses but is still inferior to XEN.

 Below list enumerates difference between XEN and KVM: